Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

 \subsection{Robustness to Modality Dropout and Adaptive Attention}

-While the intermediate fusion results established the best model performance, we further validated the model's robustness w.r.t. any modality.
-Using the best performing architecture, i.e., the ConcatODST intermediate fusion model, we conducted a controlled missingness analysis by artificially masking single modalities in each test set.
-Figure~\ref{fig:missingness_multimodal} reports C-index metric trajectories as the availability of a single targeted modality is progressively reduced from its natural baseline ( to complete unavailability ($100\%$ missing), while keeping the remaining modalities unchanged.

-Beyond evaluating stability, this masking procedure serves as a post-hoc Explainable AI (XAI) mechanism.
+To assess the robustness of the proposed framework under incomplete modality profiles, we investigate how progressive removal of individual data streams affects survival prediction in the trimodal \texttt{ConcatODST} intermediate fusion model.
+We conducted a controlled missingness analysis by progressively masking individual modalities in the test set from their natural baseline to complete unavailability ($100\%$ missing), while keeping the remaining modalities at their observed rate.
+This evaluation setting serves as a post-hoc Explainable AI (XAI) mechanism.
 Specifically, the performance drop induced by suppressing a modality can be interpreted as an estimate of the model’s reliance on that data stream.

-Figure~\ref{fig:missingness_multimodal}.a decomposes modality contributions in the trimodal setting and reveals a consistent hierarchy of prognostic relevance.
-Masking the Tabular modality (red curve) produces a steep and near-monotonic decrease in performance, indicating that clinical variables provide a core prognostic signal that cannot be fully compensated for by imaging alone; this behavior is consistent across all configurations that include Tabular data, i.e., the red curves in \textit{CT+Tabular} and \textit{WSI+Tabular}.
-Masking WSI (blue curve) also causes a marked performance decrease as availability drops from the already sparse baseline ($66.5\%$ missing) to complete absence, suggesting that even a limited number of available slides carries dense prognostic information.